West Mebon: The Temple in the Sea

 Access

 Imagine a temple not surrounded by jungle, but by the vast, shimmering waters of an ancient sea.
-This is the West Mebon, a unique and serene temple located on an island in the middle of the West Baray, the largest reservoir of the Angkorian empire.
-A visit here is as much about the journey as it is about the destination.
+This is West Mebon, a unique temple located on a solitary island in the middle of the West Baray, the largest hand-dug reservoir in the Angkorian empire.
+A visit here is as much about the boat journey as it is about the destination.

 The Journey: Across the Ancient Sea

-A local wooden boat making its way across the vast West Baray reservoir.
+A local wooden boat cruising across the vast waters of the West Baray.

 The Boat Ride

-The stone foundations and walls of the West Mebon temple visible on the island.
+The stone wall and gateway of West Mebon temple on the island.

 Post a Comment